vlang/v/doc/docs.md

 You can also define a special test function: `testsuite_end`, which will be run *after* all other test functions in a `_test.v` file.

+### Running tests

-To run the tests do `v hello_test.v`.
+To run the tests use `v hello_test.v`.

-To test an entire module, do `v test mymodule`.
+To test an entire module, use `v test mymodule`.

-You can also do `v test .` to test everything inside your current folder (and subdirectories).
+You can also use `v test .` to test everything inside your current folder (and subdirectories).

-You can pass `-stats` to v test, to see more details about the individual tests in each _test.v file.
+You can pass the `-stats` option to see more details about the individual tests run.

 ## Memory management